Federal Verification Updates

 - Income reported is insufficient to support the household size.

 Initial financial aid awards are based on the information we have on file for students before Federal Verification.
-If the tax and household information differs from the information reported on the student's FAFSA, financial aid could be increased, decreased or canceled altogether.
+If the tax and household information differ from the information reported on the student's FAFSA, financial aid could be increased, decreased, or canceled altogether.